-These days, a good resume is key to securing you an interview for that coveted job.
+These days, a good resume is a key to securing you an interview for that coveted job.
 Once you are shortlisted for an interview, you are already ahead of your competition.
 The interview gives you a chance to position yourself as the ideal hire for the job opening.

 But writing a resume is not as easy as it used to be.
 This post will share some great writing tips to demonstrate your suitability for the position. and how to select the right keywords to pass the Applicant Tracking System (ATS) that some companies use as an electronic gatekeeper to sieve out the right job applications.